DOMjudge/domjudge/doc/manual/config-advanced.rst

 the Config checker in the admin interfae for the full filesystem path of your installation) as follows:

-- *Country flags* are shown when the ``show_flags`` configuration option is enabled.
-They are shipped with DOMjudge under `public/images/countries/XXX.png` with *XXX* being the country code.
-  You can replace them if you want different flags.
 - *Affiliation logos*: these will be shown with the teams that are part of the affiliation, if the ``show_affiliation_logos`` configuration option is enabled.
 They can be placed in